 Briskway® fungicide contains a cooling DMI (Demethylation Inhibitors) active ingredient – difenoconazole – paired with azoxystrobin, the proven strobilurin active ingredient found in Heritage® fungicide.
 The dual modes of action from the two actives work together at a calculated rate that performs in high temperatures and controls over 20 summer turf diseases including dollar spot.
 Applications can be made at low use rates in any region under conditions susceptible to hot and humid climates without any heat restrictions or negative PGR effects.

 Briskway controls a broad spectrum of diseases on many types of turfgrass under varied climatic conditions.

 Use this chart to help choose the right fungicide for optimal control.

-©2017 Syngenta.
+©2019 Syngenta.
 Important: Always read and follow label instructions.
-Some products may not be registered for sale or use in all states or counties.
-Please check with your state or local Extension Service to ensure registration status.Briskway® is a trademark of a Syngenta Group Company.
+Some products may not be registered for sale or use in all states or counties and/or may have state-specific use requirements.
+Please check with your local extension service to ensure registration status and proper use.Briskway®, Greencast® is a trademark of a Syngenta Group Company.